OBOAcademy/obook/docs/lesson/synonyms.md

 1. **Acute Myocardial Infarction**:
     - **Synonyms**: Heart Attack, MI
     - **Context**: "Acute Myocardial Infarction" is the clinical term for what is commonly known as a "heart attack."
 Using both terms can help ensure clarity in patient communications as well as in medical documentation.
+    - **Note**: Cardiac arrest, also known as sudden cardiac arrest, is when the heart stops beating suddenly.
+It's not the same as a heart attack.
+[Reference](https://www.heart.org/en/health-topics/heart-attack/about-heart-attacks/heart-attack-or-sudden-cardiac-arrest-how-are-they-different#:~:text=People%20often%20use%20these%20terms,is%20an%20%E2%80%9Celectrical%E2%80%9D%20problem.)

 2. **Hypertension**:
     - **Synonyms**: High Blood Pressure